Mariano Paredes: Role in Santa Anna's overthrow of 1844

-Paredes was invited by Santa Anna to join the junta which he did so, but left to accept the post of commandant general of the state of Mexico.
+Paredes had been invited by Santa Anna to join the junta which he did so, but left to accept the post of commandant general of the state of Mexico.
 In the Barracks of the Celaya Battalion, he began to speak candidly against the government and Paredes found himself arrested in his own home, but subsequently absolved of any wrongdoing.
 The government sought to send him off to Yucatán where he would be less of a danger, but Paredes refused and the government responded by sending him away to Toluca.
 Paredes found himself feeling exasperated and unappreciated, especially given his key role in having established the entire political order.
 He became a senator but resigned in July, 1844 after only a month of service in the senate.
 There were rising tensions with the United States at this time, over the matter of Texas, and a series of forced loans had resulted in much disaffection.
 Paredes was considering that he could lead a potential revolution.

 Knowing that he was still a potential danger, the government sent him off to be stationed in Sonora, but upon arriving in Guadalajara, he proclaimed against the government along with the Departmental Junta and the local garrison.
 The north of the country joined him, but Santa Anna maintained enough support to prepare a counterattack.

 The nominal president at this time was Valentin Canalizo, though under the influence of Santa Anna.
 Congress condemned Santa Anna for having assumed military command without their authority.
 The ministers were censured by congress for allowing Santa Anna to imprison the Departmental Assembly of Querétaro and for replacing its governor.
 The administration responded by having congress shut down, and explaining that its measures were necessary given the ongoing emergency of a potential American annexation of Texas.
 This led to a military uprising within the capital against Canalizo.
-He resigned and on December 6, 1844, congress was restored and Jose Joaquin Herrera was installed as the new president with a new ministry.
+He resigned and on 6 December 1844, congress was restored and Jose Joaquin Herrera was installed as the new president with a new ministry.
 The country was now divided into three loyalties between Herrera's central government, Santa Anna's military forces, and Mariano Paredes' uprising.